infsys-lab/privacy-glue/README.md

 ## Initialization :fire:

-1. To prepare the necessary git submodules and data, simply execute:
+1. To prepare the necessary git submodules and data, execute:

     ```
     $ bash scripts/prepare.sh